yalperg/mairon/docs/templates.md

 # Templates Guide

-Sauron supports dynamic templates in condition values and action parameters, allowing you to reference data fields, time expressions, and context values at evaluation time.
+Mairon supports dynamic templates in condition values and action parameters, allowing you to reference data fields, time expressions, and context values at evaluation time.

 ## Table of Contents